yokolet/new-note/algo/minimize_maximum/2022-07-25-minimize-maximum-koko-eating-bananas.md

 hero_height: is-small
 tags: [Medium, Binary Search, Array]
 ---
-## Introduction
-This is the seventh minimize-maximum algorithm problem.
-This problem has a variation compared to the basic, splitting array problem.
-If we look around other minimize maximum problems, it is very close to the balls in a bag problem.
-The problem looks almost the same idea as the balls in a bag problem.
-A difference is, the problem doesn't split elements in the given array.
-Again, the problem is the type of minimize-maximum.

 ## Problem Description
 > Koko loves to eat bananas.
 There are `n` piles of bananas, the i-th pile has `piles[i]` bananas.